marmelab/react-admin/docs/Buttons.md

 ## Performance

-The ripple effect can cause [performance issues](https://github.com/marmelab/react-admin/issues/5587) for large datagrids.
+The ripple effect can cause [performance issues](https://github.com/marmelab/react-admin/issues/5587) when displaying a large number of buttons (e.g. in a large datagrid).
 It's possible to remove the ripple effect from within your Material UI theme.
 The [Material UI docs](https://mui.com/material-ui/getting-started/faq/#how-can-i-disable-the-ripple-effect-globally) provide instructions on how to do this.

 It's worth noting that removing the ripple will cause accessibility issues, including a lack of focus states during tab navigating for components like `BooleanInput` and `CheckboxGroupInput`.

 Note: The `disableRipple` was set to `true` in React Admin for a time, but was reimplemented due to accessibility concerns.
-If you'd like to reimplement the static ripple colour effect, you can use the [React Admin's previous implementation](https://github.com/marmelab/react-admin/blob/994079cbca810a2e74d85329e684811645b04ae2/packages/ra-ui-materialui/src/defaultTheme.ts#L31) as a starting point.
+If you'd like to reimplement the static ripple color effect, you can use [React Admin's previous implementation](https://github.com/marmelab/react-admin/blob/994079cbca810a2e74d85329e684811645b04ae2/packages/ra-ui-materialui/src/defaultTheme.ts#L31) as a starting point.
 [The Material UI docs](https://mui.com/material-ui/api/button-base/#props) also gives details on how to reimplement focus styles using the `Mui-focusVisible` class.